PSRCode/lttng-docs/contents/installing-lttng/embedded-distributions/buildroot.md

 id: buildroot
 ---

-LTTng 2.6 packages in Buildroot 2015.05 are named `lttng-tools`, `lttng-modules`, and `lttng-libust`.
+LTTng 2.6 is available in Buildroot since Buildroot 2015.05.
+The LTTng packages are named `lttng-tools`, `lttng-modules`, and `lttng-libust`.

 To enable them, start the Buildroot configuration menu as usual: